 I’m starting to think ahead toward transitional season dressing.
 In Southern California, Spring can span late February through June, with temperatures fluctuating between the low-60’s to high-80’s F. Lightweight layers are key.

 Denim dressing continues to be a strong trend for Spring.
 While a classic/western denim jacket is a versatile option, I don’t like how they look on me.
 I’ve been happy to see several iterations of longer, less boxy denim jackets showing up in Spring collections.

 Updated Denim Jackets

 Madewell has a version too; it looks a little longer and less structured.

-I’ve been wearing this denim dress (Petite / Plus) open as a duster on mild days, and it’s lightweight enough to be comfortable worn as a dress when it’s warmer.
+(Petite option / Plus option) open as a duster on mild days, and it’s lightweight enough to be comfortable worn as a dress when it’s warmer.
 (The dress comes with a self-belt.)
 The fabric blend is lighter than denim with a high cotton percentage, so it might be more workable for a travel wardrobe.

 And if you prefer a shorter jacket, but with a more feminine silhouette, this peplum jacket might be worth a look.